MatthewW05/FinanceSentimentAnalyzer/README.md

 ```

 ### Loading your own model
-When loading your own model, the first layer MUST vectorize the input
+When loading your own model, you must include both the model and and the used vocabulary

 ```python
 from FinanceSentimentAnalyzer import load_model_and_vocab, predict_headline_sentiment